Choosing Your Car Insurance Deductible: $500 vs $1000 & How to Decide

 • You're a safe, low-risk driver — Fewer accidents mean fewer claims, maximizing your premium savings

-• You drive an older, paid-off vehicle — The car's actual cash value limits the insurance payout anyway
+• You drive an older, paid-off vehicle — The car's actual cash value limits the insurance payout anyway.
+See our guide on when to drop full coverage for older vehicles.

 • You want to self-insure minor damage — Skipping small claims protects your rates long-term